Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

-\begin{proof} The procedure must be finite since $\sum_{A\in\F} |A|^2$ strictly increases in every step.
+\begin{claim} The uncrossing method is finite and delivers a regular cross-free $\F'$ with $\Psi_{x^*} (\F')=0$, and $\sum_{S\in \F}\delta(S)=\sum_{S\in\F'}\delta(S)$. \end{claim} \begin{proof} The procedure must be finite since $\sum_{A\in\F} |A|^2$ strictly increases in every step.
 Initially, $\F$ is regular, being the union of two partitions/co-partitions, and $\Psi {x^*} (\F)=0$ since both $\P$ and $\Q$ were tight.
 For simplicity of notation, let $\F$ and $\F'$ denote in the following the family before and after replacing two crossing sets $A$ and $B$ by $A\cup B$ and $A\cap B$ (as opposed to the initial and the final family).